-The leisure management options appraisal including the Corinium Museum has been completed to determine the most suitable delivery model, contract scope and contract terms for the Council's leisure facilities when the current contract expires on 31 July 2023.
-The procurement process to appoint a new external Leisure and Culture Management Contractor is now complete and work has commenced on the mobilisation of the new contract with Freedom Leisure for the new Contract to commence I August 2023.
+The leisure management options appraisal including the Corinium Museum was completed to determine the most suitable delivery model, contract scope and contract terms for the Council's leisure facilities for when the previous contract expired on 31 July 2023.
+The procurement process to appoint a new external Leisure and Culture Management Contractor is complete and the new contract with Freedom Leisure commenced 1 August 2023.

 Another project in the Leisure Strategy is the development of a Playing Pitch Strategy which will include an assessment of the District's current and future needs for playing pitches for football, rugby, hockey, tennis and polo.
 Consultants, KKP are undertaking the project, and have now completed both the winter sport assessment and the summer sport assessment.
 Both assessments were informed by consultation (I-2-I, telephone and online) with town and parish councils, educational establishments and sports clubs, and have been reviewed by sporting governing bodies with KKP and council officers.
 The National Governing Bodies have reviewed both assessment reports and signed them off.
 KKP is pulling together the final action plan which will accompany the report for sign off by Sport England.
 The report will be the evidence base for current, unmet and future demand for playing pitches and will be used to support developer contribution requests and external funding bids.
 Once signed off, a report will be prepared for Cabinet.
 All National Governing Bodies of the relevant sports have signed off the report, just awaiting feedback from Sport England, A steering group is due to meet at the end of March 2023.
 Final report was received June 2023 and is anticipated to go to Cabinet in September 2023.
+Due to delays with Officer and Member holidays the presentation of the PPS for Cabinet have been pushed to November 2023.

 The Council was awarded £162,500 by the Government to assist with installing Changing Places toilets in locations across the District.
 The toilets are larger and accessible to people who cannot use standard accessible toilets, with equipment such as hoists, curtains, adult-sized changing benches, and space for carers.
 The venues in our bid were Cirencester Abbey Grounds, Birdland at Bourton-on-the-Water, the Cotswold Country Park and Beach at South Cerney and Cotswold Farm Park at Guiting Power.
-Cotswold Farm Park has been completed, the three other venues will not now be completed until the 2023/24 financial year..
+The Changing Places Toilet Facilities are complete at Cotswold Farm Park and Abbey Grounds, Cirencester with Birdland due to start in the coming month.
+Cotswold Country Park and Beach is in the planning and procurement stages and will be delivered early in 2024.